NNmaki/HometownHomepageScrimbacourse/README.md

-# Hometown Homepage - Scrimbacourse Solo Project
+# Hometown Homepage - Scrimba-course Solo Project

 This is an exercise, and first so called solo project, of Scrimba Front End Developer Career Path.

-I Have chosen to make info-page of Helsinki, capital city of Finland
+I Have chosen to make info-page of Helsinki, capital city of Finland.
+I included some "not needed" features, e.g. favicon and hover effects, and also found a way to implement so called sticky backround.
+There might be too much code in stylesheet and certainly there is a way to make css shorter.

 Live version https://nnmaki-hometown-homepage.netlify.app/